THE BOROUGH OF AVON-BY-THE-SEA

 DEATH IN FAMILY

 SECTION 1.
-Supervisors shall be allowed the following time off with pay in case of the death of father, mother, grandfather, grandmother, spouse, son, daughter, sister, brother, three (3) days.
-For uncle, aunt, niece, nephew, brother-in-law, sister-in-law, grandchild, cousin of the first degree, the day of the burial only.
+The Employee shall be allowed the following time off with pay in case of the death of father, mother, grandfather, grandmother, spouse, son, daughter, sister, brother, three (3) days.

 SEPARABILITY AND SAVINGS

 SECTION 2.
-If any such provisions are so invalid, the employer and the Supervisor will meet for the purpose of negotiating changes made necessary by the applicable law.
+If any such provisions are so invalid, the employer and the Employee will meet for the purpose of negotiating changes made necessary by the applicable law.

 DISCRIMINATION AND COERCION

 SECTION 1.
-There shall be no discrimination, interference or coercion by the employer or any of its agents against the Supervisors represented by the Agreement.
+There shall be no discrimination, interference or coercion by the employer or any of its agents against the Employees represented by this Agreement.